sinclairzx81/servicebox/readme.md

 ServiceBox is a library for building type safe Web Services in NodeJS.
 It offers a set of web service types that are used to compose methods whose requests are runtime checked with [JSON Schema](https://json-schema.org/) and statically checked with TypeScript.
 ServiceBox is designed to allow for documentation and validation logic to be derived from a runtime type system based on JSON schema.
 This library can be used independently or integrated into existing applications via middleware.

-Built wih Node 14 and TypeScript 4.2 and above.
+Built with TypeScript 4.2 and Node 14 LTS.

 License MIT